Have you been injured in an accident that was not your fault?

 If you were injured at work and someone else was to blame, you might be able to claim compensation.

 When a person is injured or becomes ill due to a registrar, nurse or other health worker's lack of care, it may be possible to make a medical negligence claim.
-Quittance's specialist solicitor panel can help you claim compensation from the NHS trust or private clinic.
+We can help you make a claim against any of the clinics and NHS trusts responsible for Wadebridge, including Cornwall Partnership NHS Foundation Trust (Head Office: Carew House, Beacon Technology Park, Dunmere Road, Bodmin, Cornwall).

-Under a CFA, Wadebridge injury claimants will also not have to pay any fees upfront.
+Wadebridge injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Wadebridge, Cornwall and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Wadebridge, Cornwall and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?